664306x/swin.edu.au-esp8266/README.md

 ###Shower
+An online sensor for how long presence in shower.

+Author: Luke Jackson, 664306x

 ####Aim
 This project aims to build a sensor that can determine presence in a shower stall, and determine whether the shower is running.
 After a defined time limit, a beep will issue (for proof of concept) giving indication of time spent.
 After a subsequent defined time limit, a message will be logged on an external server so that medical staff can be aware that there patient has been exposed and how frequently.
 For information please see the readme in the [repository](https://github.com/664306x/swin.edu.au-esp8266/tree/master/Shower).